Local officials say the death toll in a central province that took the brunt of Typhoon Haiyan could reach as high as 10,000.

 "The devastation is - I do not have the words for it.
 It is really horrific.
 It is a great human tragedy.
 There is no power.
 There is no light."

-The Associated Press says Tacloban's city administrator told reporters as many as 400 bodies have been recovered.
+The Associated Press says Tacloban's city administrator (Tecson Lim) told reporters as many as 400 bodies have been recovered.

-The typhoon roared into the Philippines as one of the most powerful storms on record, with maximum sustained winds of about 300 kilometers an hour.
+The typhoon roared into the Philippines as one of the most powerful storms on record, with winds of 300 kilometers an hour.